If you want a natural way to promote hair growth, you should give DIY homemade hair growth oil a try!

 Sweet along oil has a robust, nutty smell.

-The oil is light, penetrates the skin easily, and works wonders as a moisturizer for people with dry skin.
+The oil is light, penetrates the skin easily, and works wonders as a moisturizer for dry skin.

 Uses: Sweet almond oil is one of the most popular carrier oils for skin care.
-It’s great in massage oils, bath oils, and soaps.
+It’s excellent in massage oils, bath oils, and soaps.

 Olive oil has many health benefits and is a popular edible oil, but it is also used in aromatherapy as a carrier oil.